MackerelGray/chirp-bark-hey/writings/jude/suicide.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Memory Uploads And Suicidal Thoughts
+## Memory Uploads And Suicidal Thoughts

 *Written by Jude Rook-Machina on March 5th, 2024.*